treverson/bcx/README.md

 # Useful git commands

-If you are tired of always have to type username and password when you commit you can save your login information issuing the following commands.
+You can save your login information issuing the following commands.

 ```
 git config --global credential.helper "cache --timeout=3600"

 ```

-This will makw Git store your password in cache for the number os second specified in timeout.
+This will make git store your password in cache for the number of seconds specified by the timeout option.

 # Starting the django development server and inspecting the trading engine GUI

-In order to start the django development server you need postion yourself in bcx/django-gentelella/gentelella and execute the following terminal command to issue the following command.
+In order to start the django development server you need to position yourself in bcx/django-gentelella/gentelella and execute the following terminal command.

 ```
 python manage.py runserver